 The Parsi community stays in our country for a long time.
 They have blended with other Indian communities and live peacefully in India.
 The Parsi people celebrate their Parsi New Year on the first day of the year, as per the Iranian calendar.
 The Parsi New Year has other names and also known as Navroz or Jamshedi Navroz.
-The Parsi community celebrates Parsi New Year 2021 on Monday, 16th August 2021.
+The Parsi community celebrates Parsi New Year 2024 On Thursday, 15 Aug 2024

 The Importance of Parsi New Year Celebration in August

 The Parsi New Year’s Day in India is not celebrated in the month of March like it is celebrated in other parts of the world.
-In India, the Parsi New Year date is different; it is 16th August 2021 this year.
+In India, the Parsi New Year date is different; it is Thursday, 15 Aug 2024 this year.
 The Parsi community in India follows the Shahanshahi calendar, and it doesn’t count for leap years.
-Thus, last year in 2020, the Parsi New Year Festival was celebrated on 17th August 2020.

 History of Parsi New Year